 What to measure when traffic is not desk-shaped

 Compare cup counts by day type during trial weeks: merchandiser-heavy days versus desk-only days.
-Watch milk discard as a proxy for mis-sized orders.
-Track peak line length when field teams and desk workers overlap—queue gravity predicts whether the program survives summer.
+Watch milk discard as a signal for mis-sized orders.
+Track peak line length when field teams and desk workers overlap—that tells you whether the program survives summer.

 Use the Request a trial form on your Chicago, IL overview page when you are ready.
 Call 312-813-3088 (+13128133088) or email patty.carroll@breakcoffeeco.com for routing questions, dock hours, and security processes.

-High-rise break rooms that steam milk well under merchandiser load signal operational maturity—not just amenities for the org chart.
+High-rise break rooms that steam milk well under merchandiser load signal operational maturity—not just amenities on a floor plan.